JetBrains/teamcity-documentation/topics/simple-build-tool-scala.md

 <td>

-When the default `<Auto>` option is selected, the latest SBT version will be installed on every TeamCity agent your build will be running.
+When the default `<Auto>` option is selected, the bundled SBT version will be installed on every TeamCity agent your build will be running.
 To specify an existing installation, use the `<Custom>` mode.
 The `sbt-launch.jar` from the `\bin` directory of the SBT home will be launched.

 </td>
 </tr>